manatran/android/README.md

 # Android dev with Java
-Trying out Android for the first time - Java
+Trying out Android development for the first time

 **Completed tutorials**: